FAQs: Security Guard Training

 - 47 Hour Firearms Training Course

-- 8 Hour Annual Firearms Training Course (this course must be completed each calendar year you hold a security guard registration)
+- 8 Hour Annual Firearms Training Course (this course must be completed each calendar year you hold a Security Officer registration)

 Q. What does the school give me when I complete a course?

-A. Security guard training schools are required to issue a DCJS approved certificate of completion to students who successfully complete required security guard training courses according to New York State Compilation of Codes, Rules and Regulations (NYCRR) Part 6027.12(c).
+A. Security Guard Training Schools are required to issue a DCJS approved certificate of completion to students who successfully complete required Security Officer Training courses according to New York State Compilation of Codes, Rules and Regulations (NYCRR) Part 6027.12(c).

 Q. Do I have to bring anything with me when I attend a training course?